akshatbansal218/Assesment-project-/akshat/readme.md

 I have added 2 files namely logfile.txt and an online generated 1000 line json file namely MOCK_DATA.txt

 # UNIT TESTING
-1 block of unit testing has also been included.
+1 block of unit testing has also been included and could be found at Assesment-project-/akshat/src/test/java/assessment/AppTest.java

 # Caution
 The hsql database selected here is for server based with alias = testdb.
 Please, confirm that **table check method and connection con method** have the same server name and URL as your selected database choice for smooth running of program .